 The airport is 97.18% owned by Invercargill City Holdings Ltd, the Council-owned company which manages the Council’s trading companies.

-Nigel Finnerty, the Airport’s General Manager, took over the the role in mid-April 2016, replacing Chloe Surridge who held the position from December 2010.
-Mr Finnerty (pictured) served with the Royal New Zealand Navy for 20 years and then held senior management roles at New Zealand Aluminium Smelter for 15 years.
+Nigel Finnerty (pictured) was appointed general manager in April 2016.
+He served with the Royal New Zealand Navy for 20 years and then held senior management roles at New Zealand Aluminium Smelter for 15 years.

 He has retained his Navy links and represents the Chief of the Navy in Southland.

 Originally from Bluff, Mr Finnerty lives with his wife and two children on a lifestyle block near Invercargill.
 He is a keen mountain runner, biker and climber, and has completed nine Kepler Challenges – and the Everest Marathon.